To download the FREE mobile app,

-- Listen for Influences – What are the reasons why someone may have been influenced to take a risk?
+- Assess Risk-Taking – Your challenge is to find out why it made sense to the employee to take an unnecessary risk.
 This step is all about listening to the employee’s responses to your initial questions.

 - Discover Error Traps – Often there are circumstances that increase the likelihood for human error.
 In this step, the supervisor considers these situations as possible contributors to a mistake that could result in an incident or injury.